-The concerts and music videos of this year's festival edition focusing on Jazzfest Berlin – New York, Jazzfest Berlin Radio Edition, Jazzfest Berlin Outer Spaces and Jazzfest Berlin Off Stage will continue to be available free of charge on ARTE Concert and Berliner Festspiele on Demand.
+You can still access the concerts and music videos featured at this year’s festival edition, including the focus topics Jazzfest Berlin – New York, Jazzfest Berlin Radio Edition, Jazzfest Berlin Outer Spaces and Jazzfest Berlin Off Stage on ARTE Concert and Berliner Festspiele on Demand, free of charge.
 To the videos.

 We present two “Starke Stücke” from the 2020 Theatertreffen which could not be recorded before October 2020 due to the pandemic: “Der Menschenfeind (The Misanthrope)”, directed by Anne Lenk, and “Der Mensch erscheint im Holozän (Man in the Holocene)”, directed by Alexander Giesche!
-Also available for a limited period of time: “Hamlet”, directed by Johan Simons, also part of the 2020 festival edition.
 To the recordings

 Edition No. 29